MartijnWisse/mirte_workshop/README.md

 - Find the robot's IP address from your phone hotspot
 - Use this IP address in the browser

-If this does not work, you can change the wifi using the web interface at https://192.168.42.1
+If this does not work, you can change the WIFI using the web interface at https://192.168.42.1

-### 3. Cloning the github repositories
+### 3. Cloning the GitHub repositories

 #### 3.1 Clone this repository
-You are reading this on github.
+You are reading this on GitHub.
 If you scroll up, there is a list of folders and files that together are the package `mirte_workshop`.
 With the green button that says `<> Code`, copy the https address of the repository.
 Then use the following commands to copy it onto your robot:
 `$ cd ~/mirte_ws/src`
 `$ git clone ...`  paste the copied https address in place of the dots.
-Use the mouse right click, or use ctrl+shift+v to paste.
+Use the mouse right click, or use <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>v</kbd> to paste.

 #### 3.2 Clone the navigation repository
-Find the repository https://github.com/MartijnWisse/mirte_navigation on github and clone that onto the robot as well.
+Find the repository [MartijnWisse/mirte_navigation](https://github.com/MartijnWisse/mirte_navigation) on GitHub and clone that onto the robot as well.

 ### 4. Compiling new packages